kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ Want to make minimal changes to build your test, and ship quickly

-^ Unlike graph, different API’s, each needs a different delegate
+^ Unlike graph the graph example, different API’s, each needs a different delegate

 ---